MicrosoftDocs/msteams-docs/msteams-platform/concepts/cloud-overview.md

 GCC, GCC High, and DOD are limited for use within Unites States and to access Microsoft Government clouds services, you can purchase [Microsoft 365 Government plans](https://products.office.com/government/compare-office-365-government-plans).

-The document provides a comprehensive overview of Teams' compatibility within government cloud services, detailing the various capabilities for each government tenant.
-It also outlines how government entities can effectively deploy and use Microsoft Teams within their organizations.
+The document provides a comprehensive overview of Teams' compatibility within government cloud services, detailing the various capabilities of Teams for each government tenant.
+It also outlines how government entities can effectively deploy and use Teams within their organizations.

 ## Teams for Government clouds